lauralwd/azolla_phd_thesis/source/13_chapter_3_hidden-treasures.md

 These cavities contain a mucus-like substance [@Forni1998] presumably rich in ammonia [@Newton1976] containing the primary symbiont.
 The appropriate genus of the main _Azolla_ symbiont has been prone to debate; it is also known as _Anabaena azollae_ and _Nostoc azollae_.
-Here, we name the symbiont _N. azollae_ for the phylogenetic evidence in `cite the paper or make a phylogenomic tree myself.` High sequence identity amongst _N. azollae_ strains taken from various _Azolla_ strains indicates it was likely introduced once in the symbiosis [@Dijkhuizen2021].
+Here, we name the symbiont _N. azollae_ for the phylogenetic evidence in `cite the paper or make a phylogenomic tree myself.` High sequence identity amongst _N. azollae_ strains taken from various _Azolla_ strains indicates it was likely introduced once in the symbiosis [Chapter \ref{it takes two}\; @Dijkhuizen2021].
 Consequently, all cyanobacterial strains endophytic to _Azolla_ are likely are the same cyanobacterial genus, perhaps even species.
-At the fern Shoot Apical Meristem (SAM) lies a -somewhat ironically named- 'seed colony of motile _N. azollae_ filaments [@Campbell1893, @Dijkhuizen2021].
+At the fern Shoot Apical Meristem (SAM) lies a -somewhat ironically named- 'seed colony of motile _N. azollae_ filaments [Chapter \ref{it takes two}\; @Dijkhuizen2021, @Campbell1893].
 Developing leaves encapsulate part of this seed colony as inoculum for every leaf new cavity [@Campbell1893; @Nierzwicki-Bauer1989].
 _Azolla_ ferns systematically transfer their symbiotic cyanobacteria to next generations via their megaspores `supplemental figure on the life cycle?
 Perhaps one of Erbil?`.
 Recent papers theorised that the symbiont entered the fern megaspores via small channels [@Ran2010; @Zheng2009].
-Contrastingly, we theorise that early developing spore primordia of either gender encapsulate part of the cyanobacterial seed-colony based on confocal imagery [@Dijkhuizen2021], thereby mirroring the mechanism by which inoculates leaves.
+Contrastingly, we theorise that early developing spore primordia of either gender encapsulate part of the cyanobacterial seed-colony based on confocal imagery [Chapter \ref{it takes two}\; @Dijkhuizen2021], thereby mirroring the mechanism by which inoculates leaves.
 Megasporocarps retain the cyanobacteria, which then develop into resting stages called akinetes.
 Microsporocarps lose the symbiont throughout their development.
-Electron and confocal microscopy of cyanobacterial resting stages inside microspores support this theory [@Caiola1992; @Dijkhuizen2021].
+Electron and confocal microscopy of cyanobacterial resting stages inside microspores support this theory [Chapter \ref{it takes two}\; @Dijkhuizen2021, @Caiola1992].

 _Azolla_ leaves and spores harbour by at least one other bacterium, as was shown in multiple species [@Gates1980; @Wallace1986; @Petro1987; @Caiola1988; @Plazinski1990; @Cohen2004; @Banach2019].
 These additional bacteria are likely limited in number and relatively understudied compared to the main symbiont _N. azollae_.